 This post may contain affiliate links.
 Please read our Disclosure Policy.

 If you love my famous Gluten-Free Biscuit recipe, wait until you try it using your gluten-free sourdough discard!
-OMG, the rise on these biscuits is incredible.
+OMG, the rise in these biscuits is incredible.
 There are so many flaky layers of buttery goodness!!

 Ingredient Notes: